The Butterfly Chronicles: Chapter 5 "The Darkest of Times"

 During this time of one gut punch after another, we had many visits from friends and family.
 Kellie’s parents made a number of trips and helped with Luke.
 My mom spent a lot of time with us.
 Her calm faith gave us strength.
 I am grateful that my dad was able to lend us his dear wife for these desperate times.
 Visits, calls, texts, cards, and prayers from other family members and friends helped provide valuable support during this storm.

 Luke was also great.
 He was nine years old at the time.
 He gave us so much emotional support and a break from the ICU madness.
-Once we resumed spending every other night in ICU with Hannah, those alternate nights with Luke at the Ronald MacDonald House (RMH) became so important.
+Once we resumed spending every other night in ICU with Hannah, those alternate nights with Luke at the Ronald MacDonald House (RMH) became a necessary release for us.
 He was concerned about his sister, but he was also at an innocent age; he could let loose and just have fun.
 At this enormous RMH, he played hockey and arcade games, enjoyed their “tree house,” and watched movies.
 At one time, my sisters offered to take Luke home and stay with either of them.
 He replied, “I am not leaving without my sister.”

 Hannah was in ICU for about two months.
 I cannot imagine getting through this time without the support of friends and family.
 One of our friends started a prayer page on social media for Hannah that reached around the world (thanks, Ann).
 Money began to come to us from churches and friends.
 Musician friends back at home were planning fundraisers around the community (thanks to Brian, Hunter, Pam, Ben, Matt, Ron, Jackie, and many more).
 Other friends took care of Hannah’s many pets (thanks, Meg and Kathy).
 “Praying for Hannah” began to show up on business signs throughout the community.
 Although we missed a lot of work, our financial support was there.
 Raleigh County teachers donated vacation days to Kellie, and her principal and colleagues showed support in many ways.
 Our prayer support was overwhelming.
 We will never forget this outpouring of love and support.

 Towards the end of our stay, I ran into a doctor in the cafeteria.
-He said some kind words about my family.
+He said that Hannah was blessed to have such loving and supportive parents.
 He then gave me some advice.
-He told me that Hannah’s case was one of the most complex that they had ever faced there.
+He told me that Hannah’s case was one of the most complex that they had ever faced.
 He also said that it is ok if we get to the point that we decide that enough is enough.
-He said that sometimes doctors will do everything they can because they can, but that sometimes they shouldn’t.
-I knew the point he was making.
+He said that sometimes doctors will do everything they can because they can, even when they shouldn’t.
+I understood what he was saying.
+The thought had been on my mind for weeks.
 I nodded and smiled in agreement.
 The lump in my throat restrained my words.

 Getting discharged was a really big deal.
 There were multiple conferences about her situation with teams of doctors and social workers.
-The big concern was with how complicated her home care would be.
+There were concerns about how complicated her home care would be.
 We were told she might not make it.
 We were encouraged to reach out to Hospice once we got home.
 Still, when Hannah was discharged, it was an exciting day.
 My dad drove to Columbus and gave us a ride.
 Hannah was stretched out in the back row of his SUV.
 At this point, we just wanted peace, rest, privacy, and to be in our own home.
 We were ready to leave the blue butterfly logo in our rearview mirror, for now.